clayrisser/dns-register/README.md

 # dns-register

-Automatically register and unregister your server with CloudFlare DNS
+Register and unregister server with DNS providers

 Please &#9733; this repo if you found it useful &#9733; &#9733; &#9733;